Resources » How To Edit PDFs » How to Write on a PDF Using Your Computer

 Write on a PDF Online

-Once you locate the PDF on your computer, head to the PDF.Live editor to edit the PDF online.
-You’ll need to drag and drop your PDF into the editor or click Select File to Edit and navigate to where the PDF is stored on your computer.
-Once you’re ready to start, click Edit PDF.
+You’ll need to drag and drop your PDF into the editor or click Select File and navigate to where the PDF is stored on your computer.
+Or, find a PDF you’ve already uploaded to the PDF.Live studio.
+Once you’re ready to start, click Continue.

 You’ll then be taken to the PDF.Live online editor.
 Here, you’ll find several functions for editing, annotating, and protecting PDFs.
 Feel free to familiarize yourself with the editor before moving forward, as there are a lot of great features!

-Upon selecting the free-hand tool, your cursor will be turned into a Plus sign.
+Your cursor will be turned into a Plus sign.
 You can now draw on your PDF!

 You’ll notice that, by default, the PDF.Live Free Hand tool lets you draw free-hand in red on your PDF.
 This may not be your preferred color!
-To change the style settings of your pen, click the downward arrow next to a selected pen icon in the PDF.Live toolbar.
+To change the style settings of your pen, click the Color option under the draw tab.

 Draw with multiple styles on the same PDF.